Do you hear a ticking noise from your dash when the ignition key is on? Does

 part is ready to be installed.

-Be careful not to cross thread these screws because they thread into the plastic
+Be careful not to cross thread the mounting screws because they thread into the plastic

-housing and can easily strip, do not over tighten the screws.
+housing and can easily strip, (do not over tighten).

 plastic cover.
 This can take some jostling to get the bolts holes lined up so